- Degree Requirements

 - Clinical Legal Education

 - Diversity Tuition Waiver

-- Statement on Scholarships for Incoming Students
+- Statement on Conditional Scholarships

 Students entering law school come from a variety of academic backgrounds.
 While there is no prescribed program of pre-law studies, the faculty expects that students will possess the skills necessary for effective oral and written communication.
 Any undergraduate program developing those skills and providing for rigorous training in analysis and problem solving within an academic discipline can constitute a satisfactory pre-law education.